Charlie Jolley (footballer, born 2001): AFC Fylde

 On 5 July 2024, Jolley joined National League side AFC Fylde on a two-year contract.

 In November 2025, Jolley joined fellow National League North side Marine on loan for the remainder of the 2025–26 season.

+Following AFC Fylde's promotion back to the National League, Jolley was released at the end of the 2025–26 season.

+Marine

+On 19 June 2026, Jolley returned to National League North club Marine on a permanent deal following a successful loan spell the previous season.